 C-410-2: Pell Grant

-The Pell Grant and other comparable benefits must be applied to the cost of tuition, fees, and other educational expenses before any VR funds can be used.If the Pell Grant is greater than the tuition and fees owed by the customer, the remaining funds should be applied to the cost of other educational expenses, such as books, supplies, room and board, and transportation, under the terms of the grant.
+The Pell Grant and other comparable benefits are applied to the cost of tuition, fees, and other educational expenses before any VR funds can be used.
+No exceptions are permited to the use of the Pell Grant.
+If the Pell Grant is greater than the tuition and fees owed by the customer, the remaining funds should be applied to the cost of other educational expenses, such as books, supplies, room and board, and transportation, under the terms of the grant.

 Student financial assistance, such as a loan that requires repayment or scholarships that are not based on student income, are excluded from the financial aid requirement.